MSalman5230/de-task-a/README.md

 - **Azure Container Apps Deployment**: The containerized application is deployed to Azure Container Apps, which provides auto-scaling capabilities, load balancing, and high availability for the inference service.
 Container Apps manages the container lifecycle and ensures the service remains available under varying traffic loads.
 The pay-as-you-go pricing model ensures cost efficiency, charging only for active compute time.

+- **Ingress Configuration**: Depending on how the API will be used, the Ingress setting in Azure Container Apps must be configured appropriately:
+  - **External Access**: If the API needs to be accessed from outside the Azure environment

 #### Key Advantages of This Architecture

 1. **Scalability**: Databricks Spark handles millions of rows; Azure Blob Storage scales to any model size